jckarter/clay/doc/language-reference.md

 * External functions may return only zero or one values.
 * `<stdarg.h>`-compatible variadic C functions may be declared and called from Clay, but implementing C variadic functions is currently unsupported.
 * Clay exceptions cannot currently be propagated across an external boundary.
 A Clay exception that is unhandled in an external function will be passed to the `unhandledExceptionInExternal` [operator](#operator) function.
-* Clay types with nontrivial [value semantics](#valuesemantics) may not be passed by value to external functions.
+* Clay types with nontrivial `copy` or `destroy` [operator function] overloads may not be passed by value to external functions.
 They must be passed by pointer instead.

 Although they define a top-level name, external function names are not true [symbols](#symbols).
 An external function's name instead evaluates directly to a value of the primitive `CCodePointer[[..InTypes](#[intypes), [..OutTypes](#outtypes)]` type representing the external's function pointer.